ethanwang314159/esolang-learning/README.md

 - base conversion
 - calculate pi and output infinite digits and e
 - a game like good game idk with random etc (for this i need to decimal input aka 001-225 and y and n and takex inputs and random number 1 to x decided by input)
-- interpreter/compiler
+- interpreter/compiler in bf
 - fibonnaci, pascal triangle numbers
-- brainfk interpreter in python pls because inputs are bugged with bf-cli
+- ~~brainfk interpreter in python pls because inputs are bugged with bf-cli~~ done
-- add a ? random command for 0-255 random number generator
+- ~~add a ? random command for 0-255 random number generator~~ done

 ## EXCON
 It was hard to set up the interpreter because I've never done that before.
 Anyways my .bat setup only works on windows and it's kind of scuffed but you just go to the excon folder path and use .\excon [script] and since it can be any file extension, I used some funny extensions.